mozilla-services/hoverpad/README.md

 which will persist even after browser restarts and be synced between your browsers.

-Works in Firefox 53+, and will also work as a Chrome extension, out of the box.
+Works in Firefox 51+, as a Chrome extension, as a web, mobile and desktop app.

 Try out [the demo](https://mozilla-services.github.io/hoverpad/)